douglasgreen/outlines/computing/web_development/apache_web_server.md

 SSL/TLS Encryption: Encrypting the data transmitted between the client and the server is crucial for protecting sensitive information, especially with Basic Authentication.Two-Factor Authentication (2FA): This adds an additional layer of security by requiring two different forms of identification from the user.ModSecurity Module: A popular Apache module that provides a variety of security features including intrusion detection and prevention capabilities.Rate Limiting and IP Filtering: These techniques help mitigate brute-force attacks by limiting the number of requests from a single IP address or range.OAuth and OpenID Connect: For more sophisticated authentication needs, integrating with OAuth or OpenID Connect provides a way to authenticate users via external trusted providers.

 Implementing these methods requires a combination of configuring Apache's built-in directives and possibly integrating external modules or systems.
-It\'s always important to keep the Apache server and its modules up to date to ensure the latest security patches are applied.
+It's always important to keep the Apache server and its modules up to date to ensure the latest security patches are applied.

 ## Performance Tuning

 Performance tuning in Apache is crucial for ensuring optimal website performance and reliability.
-Here\'s a breakdown of the key areas:
+Here's a breakdown of the key areas:

 ### 1. Understanding Apache Performance